NeerajMadhav/Human-Pose-Estimation/README.md

    * Adjust parameters or settings within the MediaPipe pipeline to optimize detection speed and precision.

+**Conclusion**

+By leveraging MediaPipe, this project demonstrates a simple yet powerful method for human pose estimation.
+The MediaPipe pipeline streamlines the development process by providing pre-trained models and efficient processing modules, making it easier to build applications that require real-time analysis of human movement.
+Whether used for fitness, healthcare, gaming, or security, MediaPipe offers a practical and accessible solution for integrating pose estimation into a variety of applications.

+**Summary**

 **1. Input:**
 The project takes images or videos as input, usually captured via webcams, smartphone cameras, or video files.
 These inputs contain people performing various movements or poses, which the system will analyze.